KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 .. container:: android

-	For a quick setup download this ``.zip`` archive:
+	**For a quick setup download this ``.zip`` archive:**

 	:download:`AndroidBuildFolder.zip <../thirdparty/AndroidBuildFolder.zip>`

 	First, create a *workspace* folder and copy the downloaded zip archive into that folder.
 Unzip the archive in place and rename the ``AndroidBuildFolder`` folder to ``Chapter2``.
 You can delete the used zip archive as it's no longer needed.
-Now follow later instructions to build the ``CMakeLists.txt`` and ``main.cpp``:
+	Open Android Studio and then open the ``Chapter2`` foler that was created.

+	*Now follow instructions under the CMake and CMakeLists.txt headings of this sub-chapter and then go straight on to 1.4.2 Common Files.*

-	For a detailed explantion of the Android build folder set up continue below:
+	**For a detailed explantion of the Android build folder set up continue below:**

+	.. rubric:: Android Studio

 	Here, We'll show how to hand build an Android Studio project that runs a C++ Native Activity.
 	First, we will create a *workspace* folder and in that folder create a subdirectory called `/Chapter2`.